-Chinese universities and research institutes are jostling for some small portions of the two kilos of soil samples to study.
-Now, it appears that an unlikely bidder may get hold of a decent amount ahead of academia: the Chinese Foreign Ministry.
+Chinese universities and research institutes are jostling for some small portions of the roughly two kilos of soil samples to study.
+Now, it appears that an unlikely bidder may get hold of a decent amount ahead of the nation’s academia: the Chinese Foreign Ministry.

 Right after the Chang’e-5’s return capsule parachuted into the Inner Mongolia wilderness, a WeChat account maintained by the ministry’s international cooperation division floated the idea of donating some grams to the United States, European Union, Japan and other countries with lunar exploration programs.